tpoisot/ms_pop_networks/ms_pop.md

 % Expanding the paradigm of ecological network research
-% T. Poisot & D. Gravel
+% T. Poisot, D.B.
+Stouffer & D. Gravel
 % Working paper

+> Abstract -- key points (i) need for predictions about the dynamics (ii) the current way of thinking about networks is poorly adapted because essentially static (iii) review of the mechanisms of variation and how to instrumentalize them for predictions (iv) moving towards a probabilistic definition of networks

 # Introduction